sujith-eag/vu-library/docs/mca/rm/u1_3_rpr.md

 4. Developing the ideas through discussions
 5. Rephrasing the research problem into a working proposition

+>[!caution] Question
+>What do you mean by Pilot study.
+What are the different techniques to involved in research.

 #### 3.1.
 Statement of the problem in a general way
 * Keeping practical concern
 * The researcher must immerse himself thoroughly in the subject matter concerning.